localstack/cockpit/README.md

 # LocalStack Cockpit

-This repository is now deprecated, use our [Desktop Application](https://github.com/localstack/localstack-desktop) instead
+The LocalStack Cockpit has been deprecated, use our [Desktop Application](https://github.com/localstack/localstack-desktop) instead